 Immunosuppressed patients requiring a 3rd dose or subsequent booster dose:

 PLEASE NOTE THAT IF YOU ARE NOT A REGISTERED PATIENT AT SAXONBURY HOUSE MEDICAL GROUP WE WILL NOT BE ABLE TO ANSWER ANY QUESTIONS ABOUT YOUR ELIGIBILITY OR REASON FOR YOUR INVITATION TO RECEIVE A 3RD DOSE.
-We have received relevant patient contact details from your registered GP surgery to invite you for a 3rd dose, so please ask your own GP surgery if you have any questions about your eligibility for or timing of a 3rd dose/subsequent booster dose.
+Please ask your own GP surgery or your Hospital team if you have any questions about your eligibility for or timing of a 3rd dose/subsequent booster dose.
 You are able to attend as a walk-in appointment if you bring the relevant letter/text message received to invite you for your 3rd dose or subsequent booster.

 If you have been identified as being immunosuppressed around the time of your first or second (or both) COVID-19 vaccine doses you will be contacted directly to arrange a 3rd dose and subsequently a booster dose.
-The JCVI have advised that you should receive a third vaccine dose, which forms part of your primary course of COVID-19 vaccinations.
-This IS NOT the Booster dose, and the timing of your Booster will guided by further advice from JCVI in due course, however at the time of writing this information is not yet available.
+The JCVI have advised that you should receive a third vaccine dose, which forms part of your primary course of COVID-19 vaccinations, and subsequently a booster dose after a further 3 months after your 3rd dose.

 This 3rd dose needs to be given at least 8 weeks after the 2nd dose.
 You will receive the Pfizer vaccine unless you have any contraindications to this (which can be discussed with the vaccinating team on the day of the appointment).

 If there is any current or planned immunosuppressive treatment then where possible, the third primary dose should be delayed until 2 weeks after the period of immunosuppression, or between doses of treatment.
-You may wish to speak to your Hospital team to determine the best timing of your 3rd dose where applicable.
+You may wish to speak to your Hospital team to determine the best timing of your 3rd dose and booster dose where applicable.